 The right to receive a portion of any traditional resources (not including minerals or petroleum) taken from land or waters by Aboriginal people who are also governed by Western Desert traditional laws and customs.

 |Nominated Prescribed Body Corporate:||Marputu (Aboriginal Corporation) RNTBC|

 c/- 76 Wittenoom Street

 East Perth, WA 6004

-As noted above, approximately one-third of the Gingirana determination area is subject to native title rights and interests that afford the Gingirana native title holders exclusive possession, occupation, use and enjoyment of the Gingirana determination area, as against all others.
-This is the highest form of native title recognised at law and means that entry onto that part of determination area will require the consent of the Gingirana native title holders.
+Approximately the eastern one third of the Gingirana determination area is subject to native title rights and interests that give Gingirana native title holders exclusive possession, occupation, use and enjoyment of this area.
+This is the highest form of native title recognition at law and means that entry onto that part of the determination area for purposes other than for mining or petroleum tenure purposes (see below) requires the consent of the Gingirana native title holders.

 Access onto the Gingirana determination area for mining or petroleum tenure purposes